Gig workers face big tax surprise next year

 “If the IRS sees it, you better have it,” Davidson said.

 Need help?
-The Internal Revenue Service even has a “Gig Economy Tax Center” (www.irs.gov/businesses/gig-economy-tax-center) to spell out tax obligations.
+The Internal Revenue Service has a “Gig Economy Tax Center” (www.irs.gov/businesses/gig-economy-tax-center) to spell out tax obligations.
 The site defines the gig economy as “activity where people earn income providing on-demand work, services or goods.
 Often, it’s through a digital platform like an app or website.”